This page has information on Agrecovery, an accredited product stewardship scheme, which recycles agricultural plastics and chemicals.

 The scheme’s progress

 Since the scheme began in 2007, Agrecovery has helped farmers recycle over 1.5 million kilograms of plastic products and over 99,000 kilograms of chemicals.
 Participation in the programme has grown steadily and there are now over 60 brands taking part in the scheme.

 In the 2015-16 financial year the scheme recovered over 236,000 kilograms of plastic.
 This figure is seven times greater than the amount collected in the scheme’s first year of operation.
 Around 2300 drums were recycled in 2015.

 There are 70 container collection sites operating throughout the country.
 Events-based collections are offered for areas not covered by the fixed site networks.

 Find out more

-More information about the Agrecovery scheme [Agrecovery website], including instructions on how to prepare material for recycling, book chemical disposal, and collection dates.
+See the Agrecovery scheme [Agrecovery website] for more information including instructions on how to prepare material for recycling, book chemical disposal, and collection dates.